 Tummy Tuck in Biloxi, MS

 A tummy tuck, also called abdominoplasty, is a cosmetic surgery designed to remove excess skin and fat resulting from a significant weight loss, childbirth, or age.
-Michael Diaz, M.D., F.A.C.S., a board-certified plastic surgeon in Biloxi, MS, performs tummy tucks on residents in and around Mobile, Ocean Springs, Gulfport and the surrounding communities of Mississippi who want a flatter, more sculpted lower abdomen.
+Michael Diaz, M.D., F.A.C.S., a board-certified plastic surgeon in Biloxi, MS, performs tummy tucks on residents in and around Southern Mississippi, Louisiana and Alabama who want a flatter, more sculpted lower abdomen.

 What is a Tummy Tuck?